Lost & Found Dogs

 Pursuant to North Carolina General Statute 130A-192 requires “If the animal is a dog or cat, the finder or approved rescue organization shall hold the animal for the 72-hour holding period provided for in subsection (a) of this section or such longer holding period that may be applicable to the shelter by ordinance or local rule”.

-If the pet has not been reunited with its’ owner after the 72 hours in shelter holding period or the 14 days in home holding period: you may continue holding the pet or you may contact the Humane Society of Charlotte/other area rescue organizations who may assist with alternative placement, or you may bring the pet to the AC&C shelter who will attempt every method possible in creating a positive outcome.
+If the dog has not been reunited with its’ owner after the 72 hours in shelter holding period or the 14 day in-home holding period: you may continue holding the dog or you may contact the Humane Society of Charlotte/other area rescue organizations who may assist with alternative placement, or you may bring the dog to the AC&C shelter who will attempt every method possible in creating a positive outcome.